ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    the message.
 Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such non- compliant cases is outside of the scope of this specification.
-   Further discussion of this can be found in {#extract-author-domain}.
+   Further discussion of this can be found in Section 6.6.1.

+Kucherawy (ed), et al.  Expires 28 September 2020               [Page 9]

+Internet-Draft                  DMARCbis                      March 2020

    Each of the underlying authentication technologies that DMARC takes as input yields authenticated domains as their outputs when they succeed.
 From the perspective of DMARC, each can be operated in a "strict" mode or a "relaxed" mode.
-A Domain Owner would normally

-Kucherawy (ed), et al.  Expires 22 September 2020               [Page 9]

-Internet-Draft                  DMARCbis                      March 2020

-   select strict mode if it wanted Mail Receivers to apply DMARC processing only to messages bearing an RFC5322.From domain exactly matching the domains those mechanisms will verify.
+A Domain Owner would normally select strict mode if it wanted Mail Receivers to apply DMARC processing only to messages bearing an RFC5322.From domain exactly matching the domains those mechanisms will verify.
 Relaxed mode can